CCVIM

 UPDATE

-Columbia County Volunteers in Medicine Clinic DOES have in-person appointments for existing and new patients to serve uninsured people in our community at this time during this pandemic.
-All our patients will also have the option to use telehealth, instead.
+Columbia County Volunteers in Medicine Clinic DOES have in-person appointments for existing and new patients to serve uninsured people in our community.
+Please contact CCVIM at 570-752-1780 with any questions, problems, or to schedule an appointment.

 This is what to expect: